renatabiniek/moodbox/README.md

   * Back to all tools link redirects to the Toolkit page
   * if no published tools are available in a certain category, text message and an add tool button are displayed
   * if incorrect category slug was entered in the URL, error page is displayed
+  * can only be accessed by a logged in user, otherwise Log In page displays - initially this test failed, it was fixed by adding @login_required decorator to the category_view in views.py.
+Tested again and it passes.

   **My tools page**